 Based on the inability to connect up with a live person just to answer some simple questions does not bode well for the type of service one will get from this company.
 And that they do not clearly list all their set up fees and charges on their website, gives cause for concern that they are gougers and have dishonest billing practices.

 Why are calls blocked?
 Calls made from a correctional facility are generally collect calls.
 You may not be able to accept collect calls for several reasons: A collect call restriction placed by your local telephone company may prevent you from getting your calls from the correctional facility.
 You must call your local telephone company to have this type of restriction removed.
 Please note that once the restriction is removed, it may take up to 72 hours for a collect call to go through.

 A new telephone number or changes made to your telephone service (such as a temporary disconnect, changes in your telephone features such as Call Waiting, area code change, etc.) could put a restriction on your line.
 Please allow 72 hours from the time your number was activated or the changes were made for your collect calls to begin coming through.

 If you have received calls in the past from a facility handled by Correctional Billing Services but no longer can, you might have exceeded your payment verification point.
 Call us at 1-800-844-6591 for additional information.
 If you have a new telephone number, it is possible that the previous owner of the number requested a restriction on the line.
-Call us with the date when you received the number from your local telephone company, and Correctional Billing Services can remove the restriction
+Call us with the date when you received the number from your local telephone company, and Correctional Billing Services can remove the restriction.

-How to Block Your Line If you would like to prevent collect calls from a correctional facility (handled by Correctional Billing Services) from reaching you, please call us at 1-800-844-6591 and a representative will work with you to place a restriction on your line.
+How to block your line.
+If you would like to prevent collect calls from a correctional facility (handled by Correctional Billing Services) from reaching you, please call us at 1-800-844-6591 and a representative will work with you to place a restriction on your line.